Negative Space in Photography| When & When Not to Use It?

 What is Negative Space in Photography?

-Negative space is the area apart from the main subject.
-When you use negative space in photography, it will occupy most of the area in the scene, and the subject will fill very less area.
+Negative space is the empty space area apart from the main subject in a scene.
+When you use negative space in photography, the subject will occupy very less area and empty space will occupy majority of the scene.
 There can be one or more main subjects.

 When negative space exists on a photo, there should be some positive space also, right?
 So, what would be the positive space in an image?
 It is nothing but the main subjects in the picture.